Prosecutors seek prison for rioter’s attack on AP journalist

 Federal prosecutors on Sunday recommended a prison sentence of approximately four years for a Pennsylvania man who pleaded guilty to assaulting an Associated Press photographer and using a stun gun against police officers during a mob’s attack on the U.S. Capitol.

 U.S. District Judge Randolph Moss is scheduled to sentence Alan Byerly on Oct.
 21 for his attack on AP photographer John Minchillo and police during the Jan.
-6, 2021 riot in Washington, D.C.
+6, 2021, riot in Washington.

 Sentencing guidelines recommend a prison term ranging from 37 to 46 months.
-Prosecutors are seeking a sentence of at least 46 months of imprisonment followed by three years of supervised release.
+Prosecutors are seeking a sentence of at least 46 months of imprisonment, followed by three years of supervised release.
 Byerly’s attorney has until Friday to submit a sentencing recommendation.

 The judge isn’t bound by any of the sentencing recommendations.